Primordial Black Hole Formation During Slow Reheating After Inflation: Introduction

 More dramatically, it has been proposed that the Universe may become effectively pressureless for some early period.
-For example, this may occur due to its energy density being channelled into non-relativistic massive particles \cite{Khlopov:1980mg,Polnarev:1986bi,Carr:2017edp} or due to slow reheating after inflation \cite{Carr:1994ar,Alabidi:2013wtp,Suyama:2004mz,Suyama:2006sr}.
+For example, this may occur due to its energy density being channelled into non-relativistic massive particles \cite{Khlopov:1980mg,Polnarev:1986bi,Carr:2017edp} or due to slow reheating after inflation \cite{Carr:1994ar,Alabidi:2013wtp,Suyama:2004mz,Suyama:2006sr,Hidalgo:2017dfp}.
 In the latter case, the field which is responsible for reheating the Universe typically oscillates about the minimum of its potential $V(\phi)$, with $w$ having an average value of zero.

 During any pressureless (matter-dominated) early phase, $w$ becomes sufficiently small to remove the exponential suppression of $\beta$.
 Physically this is because the Jeans length becomes so small that most overdense regions would be expected to collapse.
 However, in this case another factor comes into play: the region can only collapse into a PBH if it is sufficiently spherical.
 If it is aspherical or has angular momentum, it is likely to form a disc or fragment in some way (as happens to overdense regions generating galaxies after decoupling).

 This does not apply when the Jeans length is comparable to the cosmological horizon because the region does not collapse much between entering this horizon and forming a black hole.
 Also one expects overdense regions on the Gaussian tail to be spherically symmetric \cite{1970Ap......6..320D,1986ApJ...304...15B}.
 However, during a matter-dominated phase, one can show that the probability of a region being sufficiently spherically symmetric to form a PBH is $\beta \sim \sigma^5$ for sufficiently large $\sigma$ \cite{Khlopov:1980mg,Polnarev:1986bi,Harada:2016mhb, Kuhnel:2016exn}), although this expression must be modified if the region has spin \cite{Harada:2017fjm}.
 For $\sigma \sim 10^{-5}$, this is still too small to explain the dark matter or LIGO observations.
 Nevertheless, it is much larger than the Gaussian expression for $\beta$, so the variation in the power-spectrum required for PBHs is much more modest than in the standard radiation-dominated scenario.

 In this paper, we consider scenarios in which the Universe is matter-dominated during an oscillatory phase after inflation due to slow reheating.
 We go beyond the usual calculation by allowing for the (initially subdominant) component of radiation generated by the gradual decay of the oscillating scalar field.
 This means that the exponential suppression is initially unimportant, with lack of spherical symmetry and non-vanishing angular momentum opposing collapse.
 However, it gradually becomes more significant as the value of $w$ increases and eventually there is a transition in which the exponential expression for $\beta$ falls below the $\sigma^5$ expression.
 This gives a natural upper cut-off in the PBH mass function, which is not included in the usual treatment of matter-dominated scenarios.